mattborja/sig3/INFERENCE.md

 Licensed under the MIT License.
 ```

-- [Open Proof of Cryptographic Key Ownership Using Git as a Registry](/papers/open-proof-key-ownership-git-registry-mattborja-2025.md) - A decentralized approach for cryptographic proof of key ownership using clearsigned artifacts and Git as a global registry
 - [Self-Attestation of Additional GPG Keys Using GitHub’s Internal Signing Key](/papers/self-attestation-gpg-keys-github-mattborja-2025.md) - A method for asserting ownership of an external GPG key in a GitHub repository with Vigilant Mode enabled
 - [Privacy-Preserving Identity Verification System](/papers/privacy-preserving-verification-mattborja-2025.md) - A proof of concept for a privacy-preserving identity verification system for verifying identity without disclosing personally identifiable information (PII)